tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 This enables a resolver to modify its answer to match the name being queried.
 It also enables resolvers to recursively answer the query if it is for a name it is not authoritative for.
-An example where this would be useful is when a client has DoH and DoT configuration for resolver Foo but only DoH configuration for resolver Bar.
-If DoH is being blocked on the current network connection, a client can ask resolver Foo over DoT for the DoT configuration for resolver Bar.
+An example where this would be useful is when a client has DoH and DoT configuration for foo.resolver.example.com but only DoH configuration for bar.resolver.example.com.
+If DoH is being blocked on the current network connection, a client can ask foo.resolver.example.com over DoT for the DoT configuration for bar.resolver.example.com.

 This differs from {{bootstrapping}} in that a trusted connection has already been established.
 SVCB records containing Equivalent Encrypted Resolver configuration MUST NOT be